AzriZzz/recipe-chenom/README.md

 The main features of the project include:

 - Feature 1: Displaying all dishes from CheNom's YouTube channel
-- Feature 2: Implementing a search functionality for dishes
+- Feature 2: Implementing a search functionality for dishes (in-progress)
-- Feature 3: Filtering dishes by categories
+- Feature 3: Filtering dishes by categories (in-progress)
-- Feature 4: Allowing users to bookmark dishes
+- Feature 4: Allowing users to bookmark dishes (in-progress)

 ## Usage